DanaElhajjar/InSAR_ChainProcessing/README.md

 The post-processing phase consists of three main steps: converting phase estimates, performing phase unwrapping and displacement time series estimation.
 ### Step 1: Convert Phase and Coherence Estimates

 The first step is to convert the phase estimates stored in .npy files into a format compatible with the SNAP software.
-This is achieved using the
+This is achieved in two sub-steps:
-:

 - Run script_npy_to_hdr_img.py to generate the hdr/img format
 - Run script_hdr_img_to_SAR.py to generate the SAR format